A Buyer’s Guide to Ball Joints

 A ball joint is the part of the chassis that links the steering knuckles and the control arms.
 As its name implies, it follows a ball and socket design.

 A car’s suspension determines how many ball joints it possesses.
 Short-long arm suspensions feature two upper ball joints and two lower joints.
 In comparison, most strut suspensions have two lower joints in the front end, although wishbone strut suspensions have four ball joints.
+Meanwhile, vehicles with conventional types of suspension systems usually have two ball joints, the upper and lower ball joint.

 Front-wheel drive cars with independent rear suspensions can sometimes have ball joints in the rear end of their suspension.